ukjhsa/ADEF/doc/documentation.md

 ##### Design issue
 - Why `ConfigurationData` and `ConfigurationBuilder` exist, are they just JSON?

-For the extension of XML or other format in the future. i.e., `XmlConfigurationData` is derived from `ConfigurationData`.
+For the extension of XML or other format in the future. i.e., `XmlConfigurationData` inherits `ConfigurationData`.

 - The design of interface